cds-snc/docs/rfcs/0006-working-in-the-open.md

  * It clarifies ownership
  * It helps make government technology seamless
  * It’s easier to start code in the open than to open a closed repository
+ * Releasing as open source allows leveraging tools for open source projects, reducing overall costs
+ * Allows developers to talk about what they're working on without issues of confidentiality

 This RFC attempts to lay out the _how_ of our open source work.